Canonical workflow state lives in repo-local, machine-readable files—not in conversation memory.

 Not a cloud orchestrator

-Everything is local, repo-scoped, and package-owned.
+Everything is local, repo-scoped, and plugin-owned.

 Not a replacement for chat